1. Home

 • India-adapted, climate‑resilient processing varieties

-• Resistance stacked against late blight, PVY, etc.
+• Resistance stacking against late blight, PVY, etc.

 • Multi-location trials to pick regional champions